Alignment complete relational Hoare logics for some and all: The programming language and its ∀∀ relational Hoare logic

-The proof system we call \dt{HL+} comprises the standard rules of HL plus a rule for elimination of ghost variables~\cite{FilliatreGP16} and a rule for rewriting programs (Figure \ref{fig:HLplus}).
-Define $\ghost(x,c)$ to mean that variable $x$ occurs in $c$ only in assignments to $x$ and havocs of $x$.
-Define $\erase(x,c)$ to be $c$ with every assignment to $x$, and havoc of $x$, replaced by skip.
+The proof system we call \dt{HL+} comprises the standard rules of HL plus a rule for elimination of ghost\footnote{Also known as auxiliary variables, see~\cite{AptOld3}.} variables~\cite{FilliatreGP16} and a rule for rewriting programs (\autoref{fig:HLplus}).
+Define \graybox{$\ghost(x,c)$} to mean that variable $x$ occurs in $c$ only in assignments to $x$ and havocs of $x$.
+Define \graybox{$\erase(x,c)$} to be $c$ with every assignment to $x$, and havoc of $x$, replaced by $\skipc$.

 Because we are using shallow embedding for assertions, HL+ does not need to be accompanied by a formal system for proving entailments between assertions.
 But the logic also uses command equality $c\kateq d$, in rule \rn{Rewrite}.
-For this we rely on KAT as formalized in Sect.~\ref{sec:KATnf}.
+For this we rely on KAT as formalized in \autoref{sec:KATnf}.
 For soundness of rule \rn{rewrite} we just need that the relation $\kateq$ implies equal denotations.

-\paragraph{Relational specs and proof rules}
+\paragraph{Relational specs and proof rules.}